 Unbelief, as the Bible uses the term, is not having questions.
 It is a settled refusal to trust, a closing of the self to God.
 The doubters in the Bible are not closed.
 They are struggling to stay open.
 That is the posture that leads somewhere.

-Study question: Is it primarily intellectual, circumstantial, or something else?
+Study question: What kind of doubt are you experiencing right now?
+Is it primarily intellectual, circumstantial, or something else?
 Naming it accurately helps you know what kind of help to look for.

 Habakkuk 1-3: The Prophet Who Complained to God About Justice